debops/debops/docs/meta/goals.rst

 station.
 In such case, at least one local data center will have to be set up to facilitate computing tasks optimally.

-After basic life-form needs are met by life support systems and the like and colony grow and more people show up to live and work there, a GNU/Linux-like environment will become a necessity.
+After basic life-form needs are met by things like life support systems, the colony grows and more people show up to live and work there, a GNU/Linux-like environment will become a necessity.
 Debian has a high chance of being selected as the base operating system for such task, due to its wide range of supported architectures and large software library which can be easily packaged and sent